dask/dask/docs/source/spark.rst

       task scheduling.
 - Scale
     - Spark scales from a single node to thousand-node clusters
-    - Dask scalse from a single node to thousand-node clusters
+    - Dask scales from a single node to thousand-node clusters
 - APIs
     - Dataframes
         - Spark dataframe has its own API and memory model.
 It also